 If the idea of getting more plastic feels more like a problem than a solution, another route might be to consider a loan to consolidate your current credit card debt.
 Similar to balance-transfer credit cards, one common use for unsecured personal loans is to consolidate revolving and/or high-interest debt into one loan, ideally with lower interest rates and fees.

 Personal loans might make it easier to manage debt all in one monthly bill, with a set end date when your debt will be repaid, and it could end up helping you save money in the long run.
-SoFi has fixed rate, unsecured personal loans with no fees that can be used to help cover expenses and keep moving forward.
-And if you’re looking to find ways to tame those credit card bills, SoFi also offers credit card consolidation loans, with no application or origination fees and no pre-payment penalties.
+SoFi has fixed rate, unsecured personal loans with no fees required that can be used to help cover expenses and keep moving forward. and if you’re looking to find ways to tame those credit card bills, SoFi also offers credit card consolidation loans, with no application or origination fees and no pre-payment penalties.

 SoFi Loan Products